phlntn/grunt-svgshop/README.md

 Type: `Boolean`
 Default value: `true`

-Whether to transform any included CSS declarations into actual attributes on the elements.
+Whether to move CSS style declarations (fills, strokes, etc) to attributes on the elements (easier to minify and more compatible).

 #### options.boundsColor
 Type: `String`
 Default value: `#ff00ff`

-Color of an optional bounds object (whose only purpose is to force a specific file size) inside the SVG, which will be removed.
+Color of an optional "bounds" element which can be included to force the SVG to be a certain size.
+It will be stripped from the cleaned-up files.
+(Only works with `mergeCss` enabled.)

 #### options.cleanAttrs
 Type: `Array`